-Salient listening points should be: how the vocals sit, how much compression do they have, relative harmony balances, judge stereo spread (width) of the harmonies, snare vs kick level, (kick attack vs sub level) bass line vs kick level, overall bass level, mid range presence and the perceived brightness of the top end.
+Salient listening points should be: how the vocals sit, how much compression do they have, relative harmony balances, judge stereo spread (width) of the harmonies, snare vs kick level, (kick attack vs sub level) bass line vs kick level, lead synth levels, overall bass level, mid range presence and the perceived brightness of the top end.
 We need complicate it no further and we shall move into how to effectively use the reference in context of your DAW mixing session or project.

 How to use a mix reference track

 When people mix they usually have their own workflow, most people get rough balances together (akin to a monitor mix) as they are programming or recording their takes.
 However some people may prefer to work on the creative side getting their musical ideas together and leaving the mixing as a separate task at the end of the composition and creative arranging sessions.
 On the other hand some people mix as they go, finding that good relative balance is key in performing good takes and knowing how much room there is in the track for additional melody, phrases and sonic textures.
 I will approach how to use a reference track for those who have a rough mix ready and for those who are just starting programming or arranging a new track.